-Course Objectives: Assuming a prerequisite of Commutative Algebra and Differential Geometry the course discusses the concepts of surface from an algebraic point of view called as Varieties.
+Course Objectives: Assuming a prerequisite of Commutative Algebra and Differential Geometry, the course discusses the concepts of surface from an algebraic point of view called as Varieties.
 The course covers the material in a highly abstract view of sheaves and schemes.
-A brief introduction is also given.

-- 1. Student appreciates an algebraic approach to study of geometry. - 2.
-Student learns the necessity of prime ideals and how to use them for defining a surface. - 3.
+- 1. Student would appreciate an algebraic approach to study of geometry. - 2.
+Student learns the necessity of prime ideals and how to use them for defining a surface - 3.
 Student learns to work on both affine and projective coordinates. - 4.
 Student is introduced to the definition of the schemes. - 5.
 Student learns a bit of sheaf theory and cohomologies.